Why Do Dogs Sleep at Your Feet or on Your Legs? Real Reasons Explained

 1. Place an orthopedic dog bed near your resting area.

-2. Reward calm behavior in that spot.
+2. Reward calm behaviour in that spot.

 3. Gradually increase distance over days.